About Us

 We do this by:

-• Teaching our audience how to make best use of labour market information
+• Teaching our audience how to make the best use of labour market information.

 The Elgin Middlesex Oxford Workforce Planning and Development Board is one of 26 organizations across the province forming the Workforce Planning Ontario network.